digituar/AWS/practice-exam-1.md

 **Q10: How does using Infrastructure as a Service (laaS) help companies' ?**

-    A. laaSis fully managed by the provider
+    A. laaS is fully managed by the provider
     B. Eliminates infrastructure costs
     C. Provides rapid innovation capabilities
     D. Reduces need for data center space